Vlad-Ogrodnic/LFA/README.md

 5.Turing machine

-6. Unrelated C++ code for some experimenting I was doing for collatz conjecture
+6.Unrelated C++ code for some experimenting I was doing for collatz conjecture